athms/hcprep/README.md

 Before using the downloader, you will also need to request access to the HCP tfMRI data.
 A detailed instruction, can be found [here](https://wiki.humanconnectome.org/display/PublicData/How+To+Connect+to+Connectome+Data+via+AWS).

-Make sure to store the ACCESS_KEY and SECRET_KEY.
+Make sure to safely store the ACCESS_KEY and SECRET_KEY.
 You need these to access the HCP data via the AWS S3 storage system.

 ## Basic Usage